irajs/DASH-IF-IOP/90-Security.inc.md

 </xmp>
 </div>

-A problem record SHALL contain a short human-readable description of the problem in the `title` field and SHOULD contain a human-readable description of the recommended steps to solve the problem in the `detail` field.
+A problem record SHALL contain a short human-readable description of the problem in the `title` field and SHOULD contain a human-readable description, designed to help the reader solve the problem, in the `detail` field.

 Note: The `detail` field is intended to be displayed to users of a DASH client, not to developers.
 The description should be helpful to the user whose device the DASH client is running on.

-During DRM system activation, it is possible that multiple failures occur.
-DASH clients SHOULD be capable of displaying a list of error messages to the end-user and SHOULD deduplicate multiple records of the same type (e.g. if an authorization token expires, this expiration may cause failures when requesting 5 content keys but should result in at most 1 error message being displayed).
+During [[#CPS-activation-workflow|DRM system activation]], it is possible that multiple failures occur.
+DASH clients SHOULD be capable of displaying a list of error messages to the end-user and SHOULD deduplicate multiple records with the same `type` (e.g. if an [=authorization token=] expires, this expiration may cause failures when requesting 5 content keys but should result in at most 1 error message being displayed).

+Note: Merely the fact that a problem record was returned does not mean that it needs to be presented to the user or acted upon in other ways.
+The user may still experience successful playback in the presence of some failed requests.
+See [[#CPS-unavailable-keys]].

 This chapter defines a set of standard problem types that SHOULD be used to indicate the nature of the failure.
 Implementations MAY extend this set with further problem types if the nature of the failure does not fit into the existing types.